-As noted in the Chairman's Statement on page 3, as a result of Dr Nairn resigning from his executive position at Franklin Templeton, he will receive, with effect from 29 March 2023, a salary of £75,000 per annum (the 'Executive Salary') in addition to a £25,000 annual fee (in line with the fee paid to the Company's other directors).
-Full details of the changes to Company's management fee structure are detailed in Note 20 on pages 66 and 67 of this report.
+During the period from 27 April 2022 to 29 March 2023, Dr Nairn held an executive position with Franklin Templeton (the Company's previous subadvisor) and received a salary from them.
+From 29 March 2023, in consideration for his services to the Company as a full time Executive Director, Dr Nairn receives a salary of £75,000 per annum (the 'Executive Salary') in addition to a £25,000 annual fee (in line with the fee paid to the Company's other non-executive directors).